projg2/python-guide/distutils.rst

     }

-The options specified via ``DISTUTILS_ARGS`` are passed to all ``esetup.py`` invocations, as well as to the setuptools PEP517 backend (using the ``--global-option`` setting).
+The options specified via ``DISTUTILS_ARGS`` are passed to all ``esetup.py`` invocations, as well as to the setuptools PEP 517 backend (using the ``--global-option`` setting).
 For future compatibility, it is recommended to avoid adding command names to ``DISTUTILS_ARGS``.